Launch of the New Community Center and Library: July 17, 2018

 While REAP's list of accomplishments is substantial, there is never a finish line when it comes to educating Rwanda's youth.
 We are always seeking out new processes to expand upon our programs' successes and refine our strategies.

-With the help of our partners and donors like you, here are the ways we hope to grow our operation in the coming year:
+With the help of our partners and donors like you, here are the ways we have grown our operation in the past year and present:

 School Feeding Program

 - In August 2015, the Rwandan government implemented a school feeding program for secondary students.
 To prepare the food, REAP constructed a kitchen to help with the feeding program.

 - Our Dairy Farm provides daily milk and porridge to the nursery school students, allowing them to start the day with a full stomach and the ability to concentrate.

 - REAP also supports a feeding program for primary school teachers to give them energy to teach throughout the day.

 - Instituted a new literacy initiative called Level Literacy Intervention provides daily English and writing instruction using a multi-sensory approach.
 In addition to this, a parent component is added whereby our staff visits families on a monthly basis to increase literacy at the family level and to boost parental involvement.
 Currently, 64 children participate in the program.